“A beautiful rustic-chic 3-bedroom house rental in the island’s centre, with a heated pool, fantastic hiking, and friendly prices”

 - Perfect for an adventurous family, or for 2-3 couples travelling together (each bedroom has an ensuite)

 - There's also a separate apartment at the back which can be added on, to sleep 8-10 in total

 - Iona and Oliver, who used to run this as a B&B, have bags of local knowledge which they are happy to share

 - It's very affordable, especially given the high quality fittings and artful TLC that have been lavished on it

 - We particularly loved the heated saltwater pool and the peaceful tropical gardens

-- You'll need a hire car to explore the island, and La Palma's steep, winding roads are not for the faint-hearted
+- You'll need a car to explore the island, and La Palma's steep, winding roads are not for the faint-hearted

 Best time to go

 - Beach Nearby